 The weatherboard shadowline

 Part of the appeal for me I think lies in my childhood dreams but what I have realised as a grown up and qualified designer is that the humble weatherboard, with its classic shadowline, is so much more receptive to exterior colour than a rendered house is.
-You can easily get away with soft pastels, grey blues and greens and dark grey and black on a weatherboard house that you can’t do on a one dimensional rendered finish.
+You can easily get away with soft pastels, grey blues and greens and dark grey and even black on a weatherboard house that you can’t do on a one dimensional rendered finish.
 Even classic white is elevated to another level because of the shadow that the overlapping boards create.

 Different styles for a weatherboard house